FRINXio/frinxio.github.io/frinx-machine/getting-started/readme.md

 -   Allows users to mount devices and view their status.
 The UI allows users to execute UniConfig operations such as read, edit, and commit.
 Configurations can be pushed to or synced from the network
--   Inventory, workflow execution, metadata and UniConfig log files are all accessible through the UI
+-   Device inventory, workflow execution, resource manager are all accessible through the UI
--   View inventory, workflow execution, metadata and UniConfig log files

 ## High Level Architecture